samstork/MysteryProject/Characters/Julian Bullock.md

 ### [[Taranis Fencing]]
 [[Anthony Stinger]]
-- Get along very well
+- Get along well
 - Friendly rivalry
 - Tried to sell them drugs, but they don't do drugs.
+- Actually worried about their health, thinks it's something psychosomatic
+- Thinks they're cute.

 ## Clues and Information